These contributions will support the nonprofit’s mission to donate floral bouquets to a growing number of hospice and palliative care patients.

 “With these generous gifts from the Henry Lea Hillman, Jr. Foundation and The Autzen Foundation, The Bloom Project will continue to share the power of flowers with hospice and palliative care patients in hopes of enriching their end-of-life care,” said founder of The Bloom Project, Heidi Berkman.
 “As an organization, we are both eager and excited to invest this money towards the continuation and expansion of our mission throughout the Portland Metro area.”

-The Bloom Project receives each of its flowers from donations provided by wholesale floral companies, growers and local grocery stores.
-Volunteers repurpose the flowers to create beautiful bouquets, ready to deliver to local hospice and palliative care patients.
-In the organization’s 10 years, it has distributed more than 165,000 bouquets with nearly 70,000 donated volunteer hours.
+The Bloom Project receives all of its flowers by donation, from wholesale floral companies, growers and local grocery stores.
+Volunteers then repurpose the donated flowers into beautiful bouquets ready to deliver to local hospice and palliative care patients.
+All financial donations to The Bloom Project, like those from the Henry Lea Hillman, Jr. Foundation and The Autzen Foundation, cover operational and program costs.